itsjesushx/TheSushiRoles/README.md

 You can specify the chance of one Lover being an Impostor.\
 The Lovers never know the role of their partner, they only see who their partner is.\
 The Lovers win, if they are both alive when the game ends.
 They can also win with their original team (e.g. a dead Impostor Lover can win with the Impostors, an Arsonist Lover can still achieve an Arsonist win).\
-If one of the Lovers is a killer (i.e. Jackal/Sidekick/Impostor), they can achieve a "Lovers solo win" where only the Lovers win.\
+If one of the Lovers is a killer (i.e. Team Jackal/Impostor), they can achieve a "Lovers solo win" where only the Lovers win.\
 If there is no killer among the Lovers (e.g. an Arsonist Lover + Crewmate Lover) and they are both alive when the game ends, they win together with the Crewmates.\
 If there's an Impostor/Jackal + Crewmate Lover in the game, the tasks of a Crewmate Lover won't be counted (for a task win) as long as they're alive.\
 If the Lover dies, their tasks will also be counted.\